cogini/logger_formatter_json/README.md

 of options, e.g. `names: [datadog, %{foo: "bar"}]`.

-`types` is a map which identifies the data as something the module knows how to format specially (`level`, `system_time`, `mfa`).
+`types` is a map which identifies keys with a special format that the module understands (`level`, `system_time`, `mfa`).